 State-of-the-art physical therapy technology helping children overcome medical challenges that prevent them from walking

-The Center for Children’s Rehabilitation at Beaumont Children’s features one of the few Lokomat systems in Michigan configured especially for pediatric patients.
+The William and Marie Carls Pediatric Rehabilitation Center at Beaumont Children’s features one of the few Lokomat systems in Michigan configures especially for pediatric patients.
 The Lokomat has shown exceptional results for children who cannot walk, who walk with little strength or coordination or who have weakened torso or head control.

 Combining a treadmill with dynamic weight support equipment and an individually adjustable exoskeleton for the legs, the Lokomat system improves patient outcomes through task-specific training, active patient engagement and increased, intensive therapeutic volume.
 The Lokomat provides sensory feedback so children “feel” as though they are walking over actual terrain.
 That sensory input is vitally important as the goal of these types of devices is to “retrain” the brain and body together to circumvent neurological and physiological trouble spots within each patient.